ximing/console/docs/superpowers/specs/2026-03-31-blog-image-resize-design.md

 1. **On handle mousedown**:
    - Prevent default and stop propagation
    - Store initial mouse position
-   - Store initial image dimensions
+   - Store initial image dimensions from `getBoundingClientRect()`
    - Calculate aspect ratio = width / height
+   - If image has `naturalWidth`/`naturalHeight`, store those as max bounds

 2. **On document mousemove**:
    - Calculate deltaX and deltaY from start position
    - For corner handles: use the larger delta to determine new width, then calculate height
    - For edge handles: update only the corresponding dimension
-   - Clamp: min 50px, max = min(containerWidth, naturalWidth)
+   - Clamp: min 50px, max = min(contentContainerWidth, naturalWidth or currentWidth)
    - Apply aspect ratio: height = width / aspectRatio

 3. **On document mouseup**:
    - Update the Tiptap node with `width` and `height` attributes
    - Remove document-level event listeners

+#### Aspect Ratio Initialization
+- On first handle mousedown, if image has no explicit width/height set:
+  - Wait for `img.naturalWidth` to be available (may need to wait for `onload`)
+  - If natural dimensions not yet available, use `img.getBoundingClientRect()` as fallback
+  - Store aspect ratio for the duration of the resize operation

 #### Click vs Drag Distinction
 - If total mouse movement < 3px on mouseup, treat as click (deselect)